f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

    * User Info : ``http://10.1.1.4:8080/realms/devportal/protocol/openid-connect/userinfo``
    * Logout URI : ``http://10.1.1.4:8080/realms/devportal/protocol/openid-connect/logout``

-   .. note :: All those endpoints are provided by Keycloack configuration console.
+   .. note :: The Keycloack configuration console provides all those endpoints.
 We skip this part in this lab.

 #.
 Click ``Add``
 #.
 Click ``Save and Submit``

 .. note :: Now, the Developer Portal instance is ready to authenticate Developers against Keycloak as Identity Provider.
 Developers are already onboarded in Keycloak.

-.. note :: When a developer is authenticated, they can request their own personal API-Keys
+.. note :: When a developer is authenticated, they can request their API-Keys

 API Team - Steps
 ================

-The API team must enable API-Key authentication on top of the exposed Sentence API Version 1, so that Developers can use the API Keys requested in the Developer Portal.
+The API team must enable API-Key authentication on top of the exposed Sentence API Version 1 so that Developers can use the API Keys requested in the Developer Portal.

 #.
-Switch to ``Services`` on the left menu, go to your ``sentence-app`` workspace and edit your ``sentence-api`` API proxy (click on the 3 dots, then ``Edit Proxy``).
+Switch to ``Services`` on the left menu, go to your ``sentence-app`` workspace, and edit your ``sentence-api`` API proxy (click on the three dots, then ``Edit Proxy``).

    .. image:: ../pictures/lab2/edit-proxy.png
       :align: center

 #.
 In the ``Policies`` section, ``Add policy`` for ``APIKey Authentication``
 #.
-Don't make any change, just click ``Add``
+Don't make any changes; click ``Add``
 #.
 Click ``Save & Publish``

 .. note :: Now, the API is protected by APIKey authentication.
 Every request to the API ``http://api.sentence.com`` requires an APIKey header and value.